asiloisad/pulsar-column-selection/README.md

 * added sticky mode with default shortcut `Alt-Q` (or `Left Mouse Button` on statusbar icon),
 * added status bar indicator for sticky mode,
 * added picker mode `Ctrl-Q` (or `Right Mouse Button` on status bar icon) to selected region by sequence of 2 `Left Mouse Button`, optional `Ctrl` accepted or `Right Mouse Button` to break sequence,
-* added strict mode `Ctrl-Alt-Q` (or `Middle Mouse Button` on status bar icon) to handle selection behaviour when mouse start column is equal to mouse end column,
 * added keyboard commands for single cursor movement.

 ## Installation